 - El Sueño

-What we have learned in the past 15 years of working in Detroit is one key factor for change is through education and that personal interaction, face-to-face contact and long-term invested relationships can change lives.
-Bridgepointe’s goal this year is to embrace 75-85 fourth grade students from AoA.
-We will try to provide as many resources and enrichment programs that the teachers feel are needed for the students to academically succeed this school year.
-These children will learn new skills, be challenged to think independently, discover new worldviews, and go on adventures in order to provoke personal growth.
-We will also help support the teachers and offer these students tutoring and mentoring.
-We will work closely with the families so all of us together are invested in each student’s education.
-Our long-term goal is to follow these children through high school with the hope of preparing them for college.
+What we have learned in the past 17 years of working in Detroit, is that one key factor for change, is through education.
+That personal interaction, face-to-face contact and long-term invested relationships can change lives.
+Bridgepointe’s mission, is to provide as many resources and enrichment programs that the teachers feel are needed for the students to academically succeed each school year.
+This El Sueño group of youth, will learn new skills, be challenged to think independently, discover new worldviews, and go on adventures in order to provoke personal growth.
+We also help support the teachers and offer these students tutoring and mentoring.
+Bridgepointe is working closely with the families, community organizations and businesses so all of us together are invested in each student’s education.
+Our long-term goal is to follow these same students through high school, with the hope of preparing them for college.

 - Career Days